socotecio/django-socio-grpc/docs/getting-started.rst

         app_registry.register(CommentService)

-Generate the protofile and the client associated to the model
+Generate the app's Protobuf files and gRPC stubs
 ~~~~~~~~~~~~~~~~~~

 This command will generate a folder called ``grpc`` at the root of your Django app.
 It contains the three files needed to generate the services: